morleym/furtive-handbook/docs/stakeholders.md

 To address a conflict like this, you need to develop potential solutions and appeal to each side.
 Maybe you propose that only *one* quarterfinal match will be streamed, and then both semifinals and the finals.
-You appeal to Competitive Ops by saying, "This way, only one competitor (winner of the first semifinal) will have downtime!"
+You appeal to Comp Ops by saying, "This way, only one competitor (winner of the first semifinal) will have downtime!"
 You then appeal to Broadcast with, "That means we'll miss a few matches in the *earliest* round, but we will catch *all* of the action after that."
 Maybe they both end up liking the answer.
 Maybe you have to adjust to broadcast *two* quarterfinal matches.